23MD/Chocolate_/README.md

 ![Power BI dashboard](https://github.com/23MD/Chocolate_Sales_Analysis/blob/5826a80c87d6e0bb1b50e64a2fce3a81828d38e0/Dashboard_SS.PNG)

 ## Introduction
-Welcome to the Devine Chocolates Data Analytics Portfolio Project.
+Welcome to the Divine Chocolates Data Analytics Portfolio Project.
 This project showcases my proficiency in data analytics by leveraging Power BI for data visualization and MySQL for data management.
-The primary aim is to provide actionable insights into the sales and operational performance of Devine Chocolates, a hypothetical company dealing in premium chocolates.
+The primary aim is to provide actionable insights into the sales and operational performance of Divine Chocolates, a hypothetical company dealing in premium chocolates.
 This portfolio project involves extracting, transforming, and analyzing data using SQL queries executed in a Jupyter Notebook environment and visualizing the findings through a comprehensive Power BI dashboard.

 ## Objective
 The objective of this portfolio project is to demonstrate my capability in handling real-world data analytics tasks by:
 - Extracting and manipulating data from a MySQL database.
 - Performing complex SQL queries to answer critical business questions.
 - Creating insightful visualizations using Power BI to support decision-making processes.
-- Providing a detailed analysis of sales performance, product profitability, team effectiveness, and market trends for Devine Chocolates.
+- Providing a detailed analysis of sales performance, product profitability, team effectiveness, and market trends for Divine Chocolates.

 ## About Dataset
 Database created in mysql and accessing database from jupyter notebook using mysql.connector library.